 - Preferred access to the GICA Annual Event and opportunity to speak or facilitate a session

-Our growing membership base comprises national governments, including China; multilateraldevelopment banks, such as ADB, AIIB, EDB, and the World Bank; international organizations, such as OECD and UNCTAD; and global institutions, such as Global Infrastructure Hub (GIHUB) and Global Energy Interconnection Development and Cooperation Organization (GEIDCO).
+Our growing membership base comprises national governments, including China and Indonesia; multilateral development banks, such as ADB, AIIB, EDB, and the World Bank; international organizations, such as OECD, UNCTAD, and The Commonwealth Secretariat; global institutions, such as Global Infrastructure Hub (GIHUB) and Global Energy Interconnection Development and Cooperation Organization (GEIDCO); and international associations, such as the Long-term Infrastructure Investors Association (LTIIA) and the Maputo Corridor Logistics Initiative (MCLI).

 Other ways to contribute to GICA